Independent technology comparisons

 What did they find?

 As expected, given its higher plexity, the CosMx panel identified a greater number of unique genes per cell than Xenium in the Cook study.
 However, when examining the median per-gene number of transcripts detected across all genes, Xenium resolved roughly twice as many transcripts per gene as CosMx.
-Consistent with these findings, Xenium also resolved three times as many transcripts per cell as CosMx when limited to only the 125 genes shared between panels (Figure 4, top panel).
+Consistent with these findings, Xenium also resolved three times as many transcripts per cell as CosMx when limited to only the 125 genes shared between panels (Figure 8A).

 What was the authors’ takeaway?